What to Include on Graduation Announcements

 “I know you’ve heard it a thousand times before.
 But it’s true- hard work pays off.”

 3. Other things to include on graduation announcements

-It’s fine if a student wants to mention his or her participation in a favorite activity, such as sports, cheerleading, drama or high school band.
+It’s fine if a student wants to mention his or her participation in a favorite activity, such as sports, cheerleading, drama, clubs, or high school band.
 The same goes for mentioning which college he or she plans to attend after graduation.